telerik/teststudio-docs/docs/automated-tests/desktop-testing/desktop-test.md

 ---
 title: Desktop Tests
 page_title: Configure Desktop Test
 description: "Testing a desktop app with Test Studio.
-Configure Dekstop Test (Standalone) in Test Studio for automating dekstop application.
-Create a Dekstop test in Test Studio and record an automated scenario for desktop app. "
+Configure Desktop Test (Standalone) in Test Studio for automating desktop application.
+Create a Desktop test in Test Studio and record an automated scenario for desktop app. "
 position: 1
 ---
-# Dekstop Tests in Test Studio (Beta)
+# Desktop Tests in Test Studio

 Test Studio recording feature supports various desktop applications.
 To be able to initiate recording session against specific application, you need to define which is this in the desktop test.